Tamiflu And – Can I Take Tamiflu During Pregnancy?

 The pregnant rats were given different proportions of Tamiflu.
 They were administered dosages of 50, 200, and 250 milligrams per kilogram per day.
 The rabbits were given dosages of 50, 150, and 500 milligrams for every kilogram per day.
 Both animals were given the medication orally.
 The relative exposure rates were accounted for.

 In rats, exposure to these doses was two, thirteen, and a hundred times, respectively.
 A pharmacokinetic study showed that fetal exposure was present in both cases.
-In the case of the rats, the maternal toxicity was minimal, occurring only in the one thousand five hundred milligram per kilogram per day group.
+In the case of the rats, the toxicity was minimal, occurring only in the one thousand five hundred milligram per kilogram per day group.
 Skeletal abnormalities were observed when the doses were increased; however, the rabbit showed only slight maternal toxicities.

 The studies concluded that Tamiflu should only be prescribed to a pregnant woman if the potential benefit to the fetus justifies the risk.

 A study was conducted on rats and rabbits to observe the effects of Tamiflu in lactating mothers.
 It was observed that Oseltamivir and Oseltamivir carboxylate are given out in the milk.
 A human study couldn’t be done because there weren’t enough lactating mothers infected with the flu who were willing to participate in the experiment.
-This lack of data hampers our of the potential effects of Tamiflu on lactating mothers and their .
+This lack of data hampers our understanding of the potential effects of Tamiflu on lactating mothers and their children.

 Previous Article